-Pursuant to the Foreign Business Act (revised in 1999 and entered into force in March 2000), Thailand divides businesses under restrictions into 43 types of businesses in three categories, and restricts entry of foreign companies (judicial persons of which 50% or more of capital is possessed by foreigners) into these types of businesses.
+Pursuant to the Foreign Business Act (revised in 1999 and entered into force in March 2000), Thailand divides businesses under restrictions into 43 types of businesses in three categories, and restricts entry of foreign companies (judicial persons whose shares are owned by 50 or more foreign investors) into these types of businesses.
 Almost all service businesses are subject to the restrictions, including engineering and various retail businesses.
-The types of businesses in which foreign companies can enter are limited to trade in intermediary services, wholesale and retail businesses, and construction businesses over a certain size, and therefore, thus it is very difficult for foreign companies to run service businesses in Thailand.
+The types of businesses in which foreign companies can enter are limited to trade in intermediary services, wholesale and retail businesses, and construction businesses over a certain size, and therefore it is very difficult for foreign companies to run service businesses in Thailand.